WallStreetMojo

 Negative Correlation

-In layman terms, Negative Correlation is a relationship between two variables.
-They are part of a function in which dependent and independent variables move in different directions in terms of value.
+In layperson's terms, a negative correlation is a relationship between two variables.
+They are part of a function in which dependent and independent variables move in different directions regarding value.
 For example, if the independent variable increases, the dependent variable decreases, and vice versa.

 Negative correlation can be described by the correlation coefficient when the value of this correlation is between 0 and -1.
 The amount of a perfect negative correlation is -1.
 The strength of the correlation between the variables can vary.
-For example, suppose two variables, x and y correlate -0.8.
-It means, as x increases by 1 unit, y will decrease by 0.8.
-Now consider that the negative correlation between these variables is -0.1.
-In this case, every unit change in the value of x variable will result in a difference of 0.1 unit only in the cost of variable y.
+For example, suppose two variables, x and y, correlate -0.8.
+It means as x increases by 1 unit, y will decrease by 0.8.
+Now, consider that the negative correlation between these variables is -0.1.
+In this case, every unit change in the value of the x variable will result in a difference of 0.1 unit only in the cost of variable y.

-To better understand the Negative Correlation, we need to have a basic understanding of correlation as well.
+To understand the strong negative correlation better, we need to have a basic understanding of correlation.
 Correlation is a statistical tool that is a measure of the degree of relation between two different functions.
 For example, the weight and height of a person.
-Generally, as the height increases, the value of the person increases as well.
-It indicates that there is a positive correlation between height and weight because as one variable increases, other variables also increases.
-But the correlation is negative if the two variables move in opposite directions—for example, height from the seal level and temperature.
-As the height increases, temperature decreases.
+Generally, as the height increases, the person's value also increases.
+Therefore, it indicates a positive correlation between height and weight because as one variable increases, other variables also increase.
+But, the correlation is negative if the two variables move in opposite directions—for example, height from the seal level and temperature.
+As the height increases, the temperature decreases.

 The formula gives correlation: